 Beaches and yachts

 Since the majority of people associate summer with hot days, sunny beaches, cocktails, nightlife and wild parties we kick off with Greece and Croatia.
 Both countries offer an outstanding seaside experience – from golden sands to rocky cliffs, to breathtaking views, to yachts for rent.
 In fact, renting a yacht is a great idea.
 You can book it for a day or a whole week, and trust me, you will have the time of your life.
 The captain knows exactly where those hidden treasures are across the coastline.

-Prepare for crystal clear water, small islands, seafood and a lot of fun.
+Prepare for purified water (with water filters) or just crystal clear water, small islands, seafood and a lot of fun.
 Going on a cruise for a couple of days will allow you to explore the local culture as every day you will visit different villages and towns, each of which is totally unique.
 Plus, you will enjoy tens if not thousands of historical sites (just remember to keep your mouth shut 🙂 ).
 If you are more into larger locations Dubrovnik, Rijeka, Thessaloniki, and Athens should satisfy your hunger for summer joy.
 Islands worth visiting are…Well, all of them!

 In case you made the right decision and indeed rented a camper van then I suggest you get lost in Bosnia and Herzegovina, and Montenegro.
 These two are quite hilly and I should warn you that you will drive mainly across mountain regions but hey, that’s the fun part.

 It is just magical to pass through those heavenly beautiful landscapes of Lovcen National Park (Montenegro) as well as the towns of Višegrad and Mostar (both in Bosnia and Herzegovina).
 Since both countries were part of the Ottoman Empire (as all Balkan states) you will enjoy an outstanding mixture of cultures that feels just right.